davy7125/polyphone/docs/en/manual/home.rst

 ---------

+.. index:: open

 Opening a soundfont
 ^^^^^^^^^^^^^^^^^^^

 Three ways for opening a soundfont:

-* a click on :guilabel:`Open a file` opens a file browser, the allowed file to select having the extension sf2, sf3, sfArk or sfz (the different formats are described :ref:`here <sf formats>`);
+* a click on :guilabel:`Open soundfont` opens a file browser, the allowed file to select having the extension sf2, sf3, sfArk or sfz (the different formats are described :ref:`here <sf formats>`);
 * a click on :guilabel:`Create a soundfont` opens an empty soundfont, everything is to be done from scratch;
 * a double-click on a soundfont from the history re-open it.